alexkubica/swag-me-poc/README.md

 ## About

-POC to generate OpenAPI/Swagger document automatically from controller TypeScript annotations in express server.
+POC to generate OpenAPI/Swagger document automatically from TypeScript annotations in express server.

 Based on this Medium article:
 https://ahmedbejaoui.medium.com/implement-swagger-and-tsoa-to-an-existing-node-application-using-webpack-and-pm2-12512d32a504

 This project was created with [express-generator-typescript](https://github.com/seanpmaxwell/express-generator-typescript).

 ## Available Scripts